mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

 DNs will be a lot like BNs, but there will be more types of nodes rather than just random variable nodes.

+**In a Bayes Net, the whole point is to query Posterior probability, in a Decision Network, the whold point is to decide which action is best.**

 ![](../imgs/cs188_DM_dn_example0.png)

  - New node types: